 This kind of self-attack happens to an even larger degree in situations where you’ve been jilted or have experienced unrequited love.
-It’s easy to fall into a sense of being humiliated, believing there is something wrong with you.
+It’s easy to fall into believing there is something wrong with you.
 And, that that is the reason you “weren’t loved.”
 You might even tell yourself that you’re just unlovable.

 Feeling unlovable is often a reflection of early trauma that left you with doubts about your worth.
 Often, too, the anger you feel towards yourself, is actually anger at the person that left you or hurt you long ago and, even now.

 But, you can’t let yourself feel it, and you’ve turned it towards yourself.
 That is part of depression too.
 And, anger is one stage in grief that needs to be faced and worked out.

 Stages Of Grief

 Elizabeth Kubler-Ross’s 5 stages of grief have been around since 1969.
 Yet, they aren’t really “stages” at all.
 They’re feelings.
 And, they don’t come in any particular order.
 You might feel all of them at one point or another.
 You might feel some; or none.
 You’ll grieve in your own way.
 Everyone’s grief is different.

 Yet, you might identify with some of these emotional experiences, having to live in the absence of the person you love.
 These feelings are common.
 They’re also part of a major breakup with someone important to you, or in unrequited love.